TaoStarlit/English/book/draftForHome.md

-# advantages and disadvantages:  From Unit 1.
+ advantages and disadvantages:  From Unit 1.
 The helps is 4 pm.  but  what you do before 3 pm is not directly related to it. then the browser fail -- game over.   give you result first!
 Only if you have time, illustrate all the process.

+#  advantages and disadvantages:  From Unit 1.
 - from P11

 Many students would love the leave their universities and have an extended study overseas.
 They imagine enjoying discussion with their foreign classmates as their tutor mentors them.
 However, study overseas is not always easy, and many are not prepared for the shock of studying in an new environment.